Does RV Insurance Cover Roof Damage?

 Water Damage

-There is sometimes also so-called “Full water damage” on some policies that go beyond what a standard comprehensive RV policy offers.
+Will RV insurance cover water damage?
+There is sometimes a so-called “Full water damage” coverage on some policies.
+This goes beyond what a standard comprehensive RV policy offers.

-With questionable claims, the distinction is likely to be whether the roof was already in such poor repair that any storm would have further damaged the roof, flooded the interior, and damaged property inside.
+With questionable claims, the distinction is whether the roof was already in such poor repair that any storm would have further damaged the roof, flooded the interior, and damaged property inside.

 Hail Damage

-Given that hailstones can be the size of golf balls or larger still, they can pepper the roof with impact dents and potentially cause damage to a roofing membrane.
+Hailstones are often the size of golf balls or larger still.
+They pepper the roof with impact dents and potentially wreck the roofing membrane.

 Comprehensive RV insurance usually covers hail damage not only because it is costly to repair but also because it may noticeably reduce the value of the RV too.

-However, some policies may exclude it or offer a settlement for cash instead of attempting a repair.
+However, some policies may exclude it or offer a claim settlement for cash, instead of attempting a repair.

-Typically, after a hail-related claim, no further claims can be made on the same RV should another hail damage event occur again.
+Typically, after a hail-related claim, no further claims can be made should another hail damage event occur again.

 RV roof skylights are also vulnerable to hail too.
 We’ve written about that before too.